adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 Unlike SGP/SIMEX calculation in SGP package Castellano and McCaffrey:
 - Used closed-form equations to estimate SIMEX SGPs |
   + No simulation/extrapolation, quantile regression, etc. |
-  + Make assumptions about data and ME structures that we don't |
+  + Make assumptions about data distributions and ME structures that don't always hold |
 - Produces continuous SIMEX SGP values |
   + Re-ranking integer values from the SGP calculations ... not impressive |

 ---
 ###  Ranked SIMEX SGPs

-*Adaptations to the SGP/SIMEX framework:*
+Adaptations to the SGP/SIMEX framework:
 - Need continuous values of SIMEX SGPs |
-  - Add 10X more percentile values |
+  - Add 10X more percentile value calculations |
     + *At least* 10X longer - not tenable |
-  - Calculate arithmetic midpoints (8) between the SIMEX estimates of the predicted scores |
+  - Calculate midpoints (8) between the SIMEX estimates of the predicted scores |
     + Much faster and similar results

 ---
+###  Ranked SIMEX SGPs - Real World Results

+- Don't know if excess variance from SIMEX process is reduced. |
+  + Rely on evidence from simulation studies |
+- Focus on the distribution of SGPs. |
+  + Looking for a uniform distribution - marginal and conditional |
+  + Uniformity suggests that all levels of growth are observed/possible |
+  + Conditional uniformity means this is true REGARDLESS of prior achievement |

+---
-###  Ranked SIMEX SGPs - Results
+###  Ranked SIMEX SGPs - Real World Results

 Marginal distributions - 8<sup>th</sup> Grade Math SGPs (single prior score)

+- SIMEX distribution is U-shaped
+- Ranking produces a more uniform distribution

 ![Image-Absolute](./img/Math_G8_Marginal_Distributions-1_Prior.png)

 ---
-###  Ranked SIMEX SGPs - Results
+###  Ranked SIMEX SGPs - Real World Results

 Goodness of Fit Plots - conditional distributions
+- Focus on bottom two panels |
+  + Left panel is a 10 x 10 grid |
+    + SGP deciles x Prior Score deciles |
+  + Right panel is a QQ Plot |
+    + Theoretical vs empirical uniform distribution |

 (Scroll Down)